 The Legatum Prosperity Index says that Ireland Ranks in Top Ten on the World Prosperity Chart.

-The Good Country Index lists Ireland as the very The Best Country In The World!
+The Good Country Index lists Ireland as The Very Best Country In The World!

 And of course it is not all doom and gloom.
 Far from it.